shakthi-sambas/x9115SNN/hw/read/1/README.md

 #### II4.
 Related Work
-Although there is lots of research made in Search based software engineering, Search based test data generation is used for these studies specifically for web applications.
+Although there is lots of research made in Search based software engineering, Search based test data generation used for these studies is specifically for web applications.
 The other teams used this approach for Ajax based web applications using Hill climbing Algorithm.
-Also the other team  introduced an algorithm that uses symbolic execution of the source code to group inputs into interfaces.
+Another team introduced an algorithm that uses symbolic execution of the source code to group inputs into interfaces.
 This approach is for applied to Java applications where as the authors team's mainl focus is on PHP applications.

 ## III Areas of Improvement